 Collaboration Tools Overview

-What are Collaboration Tools?Collaboration software makes working together on professional projects easier and faster.
-It reduces bottlenecks in feedback and approval processes.
+Online collaboration software makes working together on professional projects easier and faster.
+It reduces bottlenecks in feedback and approval processes and allows for real-time communication.
 The three core areas of functionality for collaboration tools are:

 Sometimes collaboration tools can replace these more traditional solutions, but it is more common to integrate collaboration tools with existing communication and workflow structure.
 Often collaboration tools bring interactions that would otherwise be handled by separate platforms into a convenient central location.